Portugal Golden Visa: full guide (2025)

 Golden Visa: required investment

 You’ll then need to invest through your chosen investment route, as detailed above.
 This is the most costly element of the process, although you’re no longer required to maintain the investment once you either become a Portuguese citizen or give up your Golden Visa status.
-That means you’d be able to sell the property you’ve bought in Portugal to get your money back.

-You may also be able to withdraw your investment or capital if you’ve chosen to place money in a Portuguese fund or transfer your assets to Portugal under one of the other investment routes.
+You may be able to withdraw your investment or capital if you’ve chosen to place money in a Portuguese fund or transfer your assets to Portugal under one of the other investment routes.

 Golden Visa: legal fees